Exterior of the Louise Herrington Patriot Center on the UT Tyler campus

 4. Develop dynamic partnerships with communities and organizations in East Texas, and provide diagnostic, treatment, and prevention services that are rooted in best practices, accountability, and advocacy for clients and their families.

-5. Foster a genuine understanding of cultural and linguistic diversity, cultural appreciation, and cultural humility.
+5. Foster a genuine understanding of cultural and linguistic differences.

 Program’s Values